All times are in British summer time (BST)

 2. To all participants.
 Here any participant who visits the poster will see the chat.

 The chat is available at all times, including before and after the Forum.

 How can I secure my e-poster and presentation when it is online?:

 FENS enforces a strict non-tolerance for illegal copying of content that is presented via the virtual FENS Forum platform (see Code of Conduct at FENS Forums).
 Presenters are encouraged to clearly indicate in their presentations that the content presented shall not be shared or copied.
-Presenters are furthermore strongly advised to secure a Digital Object Identifier (DoI) for their presentation by uploading it to an open data sharing repository for posters and slides such as the Gates Open Research platform or similar.
+Presenters are furthermore strongly advised to secure a Digital Object Identifier (DoI) for their presentation by uploading it to an open data sharing repository for posters and slides.

 Presenters are strongly encouraged to clearly indicate whether or not photography/recording of the poster, presentation and sharing/remixing of the material is permitted.
 To aid in this process, FENS will provide presenters with a digital graphic Image to incorporate into their slides/poster or to print and display.
 The images are available here.